 In Spring 2017, Masters students in Urban and Regional Planning explored the history of longstanding, or “legacy,” businesses in Arlington County, VA.
-Our study focused on two areas: the neighborhoods along the Lee Highway corridor and the historically African American Green Valley neighborhood.
+Our study focused on two areas: the neighborhoods along the Langston Boulevard (formerly Lee Highway) corridor and the historically African American Green Valley neighborhood.
 The goal of the studio was to bring to light the stories and voices associated with places that may not be typically viewed as “historic” resources, but that nonetheless comprise an essential part of community character and vitality.

 Students studied the small but impressive list of “legacy business” initiatives in the US and Europe, which use a variety of criteria to define legacy businesses and employ a broad range of strategies to promote them.
 We decided to document and map businesses over 10 years old and give special attention to businesses over 25 years old.
 We felt that Green Valley and Lee Highway were timely areas of study since they are undergoing redevelopment and/or community visioning processes.